 Take Inspiration From an Art Challenge

-It doesn’t really matter if you join an organized art challenge or challenge yourself.
-The idea is to set a challenge that is out of your comfort zone and see how you get on.
+It doesn’t really matter if you join some organized art challenges or challenge yourself.
+The idea is to set an art challenge that is out of your comfort zone and see how you get on.

 There are various ways you can go about this for example you can challenge yourself to: